iliasse-e/angular-review/README.md

 # Angular Review

-Reviews all important features / Api / tools of the framework.
+Reviews all important features / Api / tools of the framework

-Each theme is represented by a branch.
+Each theme is represented by a branch

 ### Component